Nightwish: 2001–2003: Arrival of Hietala and symphonic elements with Century Child

-Straight after the last gig, Holopainen went on a week-long hiking trip to Lapland with Tony Kakko.
-During the hiking trip, they talked about the band and Holopainen decided he could not break up Nightwish that easily.
-When he returned from Lapland he immediately received a phone call from Ewo Pohjola, CEO of Spinefarm, offering himself to become their manager and help him straighten things up, and Holopainen agreed.
+Straight after the last show of the tour, Holopainen went on a week-long hiking trip to Lapland with Tony Kakko, where they talked about the band, leading Holopainen to decide that he could not break Nightwish up that easily.
+When he returned from Lapland he immediately received a phone call from Ewo Pohjola, CEO of Spinefarm, offering to become their manager and help him straighten things up, and Holopainen agreed.

 To continue with Nightwish, Holopainen decided some changes were in order.
 Beside choosing Ewo as their new manager, he also asked Vänskä to leave the band.
 He would later cite musical differences as another reason for the breakup.
-Marko Hietala (Tarot) was asked to replace Vänskä, effectively leaving his previous band, Sinergy.
+Marko Hietala (Tarot) was asked to replace Vänskä, and to effectively leave his current band, Sinergy.
 In addition to playing bass guitar, Hietala would also perform male vocals.
 Holopainen has since said publicly that he and Vänskä still keep in touch, contrary to rumours saying that they have not met since.
 However, they are not interested in making another project together.

 In 2002, Nightwish released Century Child, along with the singles "Ever Dream" and "Bless the Child".
+Century Child was certified gold two hours after its release, and platinum two weeks afterwards.
+It set a record on the Finnish album charts of most distance between a first place album and the second place.
+A music video was filmed for "Bless the Child", with a second one filmed for "End of All Hope" later, without any single support.
+It contains clips from the Finnish movie Kohtalon kirja (English: The Book of Fate).

 The main difference from previous albums is the use of a live Finnish orchestra on the tracks "Bless the Child", "Ever Dream", "Feel For You" and "The Beauty of the Beast".
-But an enduring favorite of fans is the band's version of "The Phantom of the Opera", from the famous musical of the same name by composer Andrew Lloyd Webber.
-The song was repeatedly played in concerts until vocalist Tarja Turunen was replaced with Anette Olzon, whereupon the band announced that they would never play the song live again.
+An enduring favorite of fans is the band's version of "The Phantom of the Opera", from the famous musical of the same name by composer Andrew Lloyd Webber.
+The song was routinely played in concerts until 21 October 2005, when vocalist Tarja Turunen was fired from the band and later replaced with Anette Olzon, whereupon the band announced that they would never play the song live again.
+This would hold true for 17 years until 27 and 28 November 2022, when Nightwish was joined by Dutch singer Henk Poort on stage at the Ziggo Dome in Amsterdam to perform the song.

-Century Child was certified gold two hours after its release, and platinum two weeks afterwards.
-It set a record on the Finnish album charts as well: Never before had a first place album been so distant from the second place.
-After the "Bless the Child" music video, a second one was recorded, without any single support.
-The chosen track was "End of All Hope".
-The clip contains pieces from the Finnish movie, Kohtalon kirja (English: The Book of Fate).

 In 2003, Nightwish released their second DVD, the documentary End of Innocence.
 It tells the story of the band in Holopainen, Nevalainen and Tapio Wilska's words for two hours.
-The documentary also features bits of live concerts, exclusive footage, etc. Vocalist Tarja Turunen got married during the summer of 2003, and there were rumours that the band was about to be dissolved.
+The documentary also features live performances and other exclusive footage.
+Vocalist Tarja Turunen got married during the summer of 2003, and there were rumours that the band was about to be dissolved.
 These rumors were, at the time, proven to be false, as the band continued to play concerts for another year and released another album.
 Tarja's marriage later played a part in her dismissal from the band in the autumn of 2005.